Analytic calculations of the spectra of ultra high energy cosmic ray nuclei. II. The general case of background radiation: Nuclei energy losses and role of the EBL

-The energy spectra of UHECR nuclei have been calculated by the CKE method in paper I. The calculations in this work differ by the presence of EBL radiation, which affects only the low energy part of the spectrum.
+The energy spectra of UHECR nuclei have been calculated in paper I assuming only CMB radiation.
+The calculations in this work differ by the presence of EBL radiation, which affects only the low energy part of the spectrum.
 Since energies of EBL photons are higher than that of CMB, the calculated spectra are characterised by photo-disintegration which occurs at lower energies.
-One may also immediately understand that EBL radiation makes negligible contribution to pair-production at all energies.
-To explain it let us start with low Lorentz-factors $\Gamma$, when the pair production occurs on optical and UV photons from EBL spectrum.
-The threshold of pair production is given by $\Gamma_{\rm th} \epsilon \sim 2m_e$, where $\epsilon$ is an energy of optical/UV photon.
-For $\epsilon \sim 1$~eV,~ $\Gamma_{\rm th} \sim 10^6$, and for known density of optical/UV photons the energy losses due pair production are considerably lower than that for adiabatic energy loss $H_0$.
+One may immediately understand that EBL radiation makes negligible contribution to pair-production at all energies.
+To explain it let us start with low Lorentz-factors $\Gamma$, when the pair production occurs on optical and UV photons of the EBL spectrum.
+The threshold of pair production is given by $\Gamma_{\rm th} \epsilon \sim 2m_e$, where $\epsilon$ is the energy of EBL photon.
+For $\epsilon \sim 1$~eV,~ $\Gamma_{\rm th} \sim 10^6$, and for known density of EBL photons the energy losses due to pair production are considerably lower than that for adiabatic energy loss $H_0$.
 At higher Lorentz factors the pair-production on CMB photons strongly dominates because of much larger density of CMB photons in comparison with the EBL.
 The numerical calculations confirm this conclusion.

-Let us now come over to numerical calculations.
+Let us now come over to the numerical discussion of energy losses and role of EBL and multiple-nucleon photo-disintegration.

 The rate of the Lorentz factor loss due to pair-production, i.e. energy loss for fixed $A$, can be written for all Lorentz factors $\Gamma$ taking into account only CMB radiation.
 It easily can be written in terms of pair-production process for protons (see also section 2 of paper I) as